 Here are 10 essential bug bounty programs for 2020.
 (These frameworks are not ranked but are rather listed in alphabetical order.)

-First announced at Black Hat USA 2016, Apple’s bug bounty program originally welcomed just two dozen security researchers who had previously reported vulnerabilities they had found in the tech giant’s software.
-The tech firm later opened its bug bounty program to all security researchers, as reported by The Verge in December 2019.
+at Black Hat USA 2016, Apple’s bug bounty program originally welcomed just two dozen security researchers who had previously reported vulnerabilities they had found in the tech giant’s software.
+The tech firm later opened its bug bounty program to all security researchers, as reported by The Verge

 Apple will pay $25,000 for flaws that could allow an actor to gain unauthorized access to a user’s iCloud account.
 Meanwhile, it will hand over $100,000 to those who can partially extract data from a locked device after first unlock.
 The highest bounty comes in at $1 million for a zero-click remote chain with full kernel execution and persistence.